 About 45 days before the end of the 5 month TBA period, DTA should send you a recertification form that you will need to complete in order to continue your SNAP.

-In November 2018 DTA implemented an important change affecting TAFDC households.
-If you get TAFDC and start a job, 100% of your earnings are disregarded (not counted) for up to 6 months, as long as your TAFDC household’s gross income stays below 200% FPL.
+Note: If you get TAFDC and start a job, 100% of your earnings are disregarded (not counted) for up to 6 months, as long as your TAFDC household’s gross income stays below 200% FPL.
 With this 100% earnings disregard it is usually better for you to keep TAFDC instead of closing TAFDC and getting the TBA benefit.
 However, each family is different.
-Your DTA cash assistance worker should be able to explain how this works, or contact MLRI if you need more technical assistance on this policy.
+Your DTA cash assistance worker should be able to explain how this works, or contact MLRI at [email protected].